 Series 11 started with Jesus' entry into Jerusalem, and as I've mentioned in many previous episodes, this is tremendously important.
-He chose to come into Jerusalem at the time of Passover deliberately because the Passover was the time that he wanted his death to take place, for reasons that we looked at in the last episode, and we'll mention them again in future episodes.
+He chose to come into Jerusalem at the time of Passover deliberately because the Passover was the time that he wanted his death to take place, for reasons that we looked at in the last episode.
 This was a great religious festival for the Jews and so Jerusalem was crowded with many thousands of visitors staying in the city, or staying in nearby villages and towns.
 All the little streets were crowded; the Temple was crowded; there were many family reunions and friends gathering together; and much religious fervour as they prepared to celebrate the Passover.
 Jesus arrived on the Sunday in the city, the first day of the Jewish week, amidst a great crowd; a great, enthusiastic crowd welcomed him into the city.
 On Monday, he went to the Temple and very provocatively disrupted the market-trading that was taking place, which had been organised by the high priests and the Sanhedrin.
 This trading was very profitable - money-changing, trading in animals and birds used for the sacrificial system.
 Pilgrims coming into the Temple had to spend a lot of money in order to fulfil their religious duties.
 Jesus saw this as corrupt and he accused these people of being robbers, taking away from the people and turning the house of prayer into a den of robbers.
-He'd cleansed the Temple once before in John 2 at the beginning of his ministry, and he did it again as a sign of confrontation to the authorities.
+He had cleansed the Temple once before in John 2 at the beginning of his ministry, and he did it again as a sign of confrontation to the authorities.

 The Passover Meal

-‘When the hour came, Jesus and his apostles reclined at the table, and he said to them “I've eagerly desired to eat this Passover with you before I suffer for I tell you, I will not eat it again until it finds fulfilment in the kingdom of God.’”Luke 22:14-16, NIV
+‘When the hour came, Jesus and his apostles reclined at the table, and he said to them “I've eagerly desired to eat this Passover with you before I suffer for I tell you, I will not eat it again until it finds fulfilment in the Kingdom of God.’”Luke 22:14-16, NIV

 ‘It was just before the Passover Festival Jesus knew that his hour had come to him to leave the world and to go to the Father.
 Having loved his own who are in the world, he loved them to the end.
 The evening meal was in progress and the devil had already prompted Judas, the son of Simon Iscariot to betray Jesus.
 Jesus knew that the Father had put all things under his power and that he had come from God and was returning to God.
 So he got up from the meal, took off his outer clothing and wrapped a towel around his waist.
 After that he poured water into a basin and began to wash the disciples feet, drying them with the towel that was wrapped around him.’John 13:1-5, NIV

 This custom of foot-washing is important to understand.
 It was a regular part of daily life in ancient Israel for the very simple reason that people wore sandals and they travelled around on the dusty roads.
 Dry and dusty roads produced dirty feet that needed washing.
 As part of hospitality, it was appropriate when people came to your home that as they took off their sandals, they could wash their feet.
 In a poorer home, the host might just give you a bowl and some water and a towel, so that you could wash your own feet.
 In a richer home, the host might have a servant who would wash your feet for you.
 There was no servant here.
 This wasn't a rich family, so Jesus took the place of the servant and he washed his disciples' feet.
 It says here in the text that ‘he loved them to the end’.
 His commitment to his disciples is amazing.
-They'd sometimes let him down and they were sometimes complicated to manage; they were sometimes awkward.
+They had sometimes let him down and they were sometimes complicated to manage; they were sometimes awkward.
 He was facing the greatest test of his life and yet he was still thinking of them and he still wanted to encourage them and to serve them.
-This passage tells us that Jesus had a full knowledge of what was going on.
+This passage tells us that Jesus had full knowledge of what was going on.
 He knew about the timing.
-He knew that Judas was shortly going to leave, to betray him, but he trusted his Father and he made this wonderful gesture of grace to the disciples because their feet were dusty.
-They'd been walking.
-For certain, they would have walked from Bethany, where they were staying, into the city - a journey of several kilometres even just to come to the meal.
+He knew that Judas was shortly going to leave to betray him, but he trusted his Father and he made this wonderful gesture of grace to the disciples because their feet were dusty.
+They had walked from Bethany, where they were staying, into the city - a journey of several kilometres even just to come to the meal.

 Verses 6 - 11 continues the story.